jthomas-25/lights-out/README.md

 # Lights Out
----
-A JavaFX version of the *Lights Out* puzzle game, submitted as a final project for my Computer Programming and Problem Solving course, fall 2019.
+A JavaFX version of the *Lights Out* puzzle game, submitted as a final project for my Computer Programming & Problem Solving course, fall 2019.

 Note: This app can be run from the command line without using build tools like Maven or Gradle.